Sacki2013/treehouse-charts/README.md

-<h1>Treehouse Charts</h1>
+#Treehouse Charts

-Jquery function that pulls the JSON points data from your Team Treehouse profile and then uses circle.js (https://github.com/Whyounes/circle) and adds them to the DOM.
+jQuery function that pulls the JSON points data from your Team Treehouse profile and then uses circle.js (https://github.com/Whyounes/circle) and adds them to the DOM.

-<h3>Usage</h3>
+###Usage

 1. Include jQuery (Included in js/lib (For Quick Testing))
 2. Include circle.min.js
-3. Include treehouse.js (Add your username to the VAR at the start)
+3. Include treehouse.js
-4. Include a div with the ID = "points" in your page and your all set.
+4. Call $("<some element>").treehouseCharts("<username>")  on your page and you're all set.

-<h2>Browser support</h2>
+See index.html and plugin_example.html for single and multi user examples.

+##Browser support

-<pre>The library use the `canvas` element, you can check the support on [caniuse](http://caniuse.com/#search=canvas)</pre>
+> The library use the `canvas` element, you can check the support on [caniuse](http://caniuse.com/#search=canvas)

-<h2>Licence</h2>
+##Licence

 `Circle.js` is licensed under the terms of the MIT License.
-'treehouse.js' is licensed under the terms of the MIT License.
+`treehouse.js` is licensed under the terms of the MIT License.